CodeblocAI/Codebloc/README.md

 # How does Codebloc integrate with APIs and providers?
 Codebloc seamlessly integrates with leading AI providers like OpenAI, Claude, Gemini, and more.
 You can connect APIs to your workflows with just a few lines of code.

+# What is the Codebloc Protocol System?
+Codebloc's protocol system allows for seemless interactions between AI and User, User and User, and AI and AI.
+This means no matter what your goals are with AI and Code, Codebloc can help!

 # Can I use Codebloc with blockchain platforms like Solana?
 Yes!
 Codebloc supports integration with Solana, enabling AI-powered smart contracts, on-chain automation, and decentralized applications.